Readers Question: How does an increase in imports cause inflation in the economy?

 - Imports become more expensive

-- firms may have less incentive to cut costs
+- With more competitive exports, firms have less incentive to cut costs

 It is one of those issues where it is impossible to say with certainty exactly what will happen.
-It depends which effect is bigger – reduction in AD or depreciation in exchange rate.
+It depends on which effect is bigger – the reduction in AD or depreciation in the exchange rate.
 Overall, I would imagine the impact on inflation of higher imports to be negligible.

-It’s a bit like saying how does higher interest rates effect current account deficit?
+It’s a bit like saying how do higher interest rates effect current account deficit?

 - Higher interest rates increase exchange rate worsening current account